-- monitor the Company's overall risk profile against the Risk Appetite Statement; - monitor the ongoing impact of the Company's risk and control environment on its Business Strategy; - apply risk-based considerations to decision making processes; - monitor the ongoing performance and suitability of mitigating controls; - monitor emerging issues and their impact on the business; - understand progress and business commitment to addressing identified weakness and issues; - understand operational and strategic activities to be undertaken by the Risk Management Function; - monitor the ongoing effectiveness of the Risk Management Function; and - understand changes in regulatory or legislative requirements in relation to risk management.
+- monitor the Company's overall risk profile against the Risk Appetite Statement; - monitor the ongoing impact of the Company's risk and control environment on its Business Strategy.
+A system of Key Performance Indicators and Risk Control Assessments for each of the operational functional areas is being introduced; - apply risk-based considerations to decision making processes; - monitor the ongoing performance and suitability of mitigating controls; - monitor emerging issues and their impact on the business; - understand progress and business commitment to addressing identified weakness and issues; - understand operational and strategic activities to be undertaken by the Risk Management Function; - monitor the ongoing effectiveness of the Risk Management Function; and - understand changes in regulatory or legislative requirements in relation to risk management.